Coastal Community Foundation runs two competitive grant cycles per year, with applications due in January and June.

 Last year, Coastal Community Foundation awarded more than $400,000 in scholarship awards to hundreds of students.
 Our scholarship programs open annually in January, with varying deadlines and selection criteria depending on the award.
 Basic requirements to apply for a scholarship include a transcript, letters of recommendation and essay questions.

-This year’s deadline for the General Scholarship Program and Reverend Pinckney Scholars Program is March 15, 2019 while Specialized Scholarships are due April 5, 2019.
-Scholarship applications open annually in January.
+This year’s deadline for the General Scholarship Program, Reverend Pinckney Scholars Program and Specialized Scholarships is March 15, 2019.
+Scholarship applications are now open.

 Please review our full list of scholarship opportunities for applications, eligibility criteria, and further information.

 Contact Caroline Rakar with any questions regarding CCF’s scholarship programs.

 Visit our online portal.
 From there, you can login and fill out the appropriate grant application.
 If you haven’t registered before, please allow up to two business days for us to process your request.